DW01/traktor-docs/index.md

 nav_order: 1
 ---

 # About Traktor

 Welcome to Traktor — a modular, C++ game engine built for high-performance real-time applications.

+Traktor is an open-source 3D game engine written in C++.
+It has powered several successful commercial titles across various platforms including Steam, PSN, iOS, and the Mac Store.

+## Why Traktor?

 Traktor isn't just another game engine; it's a meticulously crafted toolkit designed for optimal performance and flexibility.
 Here's why it stands out:

-- **Lean and Well-Designed:** - Each module boasts clean responsibilities, ensuring an elegant and efficient codebase.
+- **Lean and Well-Designed:** Each module boasts clean responsibilities, ensuring an elegant and efficient codebase.
-- **Minimal Footprint: Traktor** - prioritizes low memory and storage usage, ensuring streamlined performance.
+- **Minimal Footprint:** Traktor prioritizes low memory and storage usage, ensuring streamlined performance.
-- **Optimized for Efficiency:** - Utilizing modern rendering techniques and efficient algorithms, Traktor delivers exceptional performance.
+- **Optimized for Efficiency:** Utilizing modern rendering techniques and efficient algorithms, Traktor delivers exceptional performance.
-- **Tailored Flexibility:** - Unlike bloated, one-size-fits-all engines, Traktor is customizable to fit the unique needs of every project.
+- **Tailored Flexibility:** Unlike bloated, one-size-fits-all engines, Traktor is customizable to fit the unique needs of every project.

 ---